Seagate/cortx-experiments/Elasticsearch/Retrieve_docs_read.md

 Search context are automatically removed when the scroll timeout has been exceeded.
 However keeping scrolls open has a cost, as discussed so scrolls should be explicitly cleared as soon as the scroll is not being used anymore using the clear-scroll API

-#### Note:
-Scan() is Simple abstraction on top of the scroll() api and a simple iterator that yields all hits as returned by underlining scroll requests. *Scan and scroll method is replaced by scan and search for newer version of elasticsearch.